 Bureaucracy gets a bad rap.
 Just the word conjures images of interminable meetings, endless lists of rules and annoying paperwork.
 But bureaucracy — or at least some aspects of it — may deserve a second look.

-Khonika Gope, a graduate student in Stanford University’s Department of Management Science & Engineering who is studying with STVP, is researching how work environments and institutional contexts impact entrepreneurial outcomes.
-In a recent field experiment, she used entrepreneurship bootcamps as a testing ground to explore how bureaucratic work environments — defined by their use of rules and strict hierarchies of authority — impact the quality of the resulting business ideas.
+Khonika Gope, a graduate student in Stanford University’s Department of Management Science and Engineering who is studying with STVP, is researching how work environments and institutional contexts impact entrepreneurial outcomes.
+In a recent field experiment, working with advisor and Management Science and Engineering professor Chuck Eesley, she used entrepreneurship bootcamps as a testing ground to explore how bureaucratic work environments — defined by their use of rules and strict hierarchies of authority — impact the quality of the resulting business ideas.
 The study was designed to explore not only whether bureaucracies help or harm entrepreneurs, but also which specific aspects of bureaucracy are beneficial or troublesome.

 As part of her experiment, she offered multiple versions of a daylong bootcamp program, each tweaked to highlight different components of bureaucracy.
 One was heavily rule-based, another involved lots of hierarchy, and yet another incorporated aspects of both the rule and hierarchy conditions.
 She also offered a neutral version of the bootcamp as a control.
 At the end of the program all participants were asked to generate business ideas.
 An independent group of evaluators then vetted the ideas on the basis of practicality (the ability to implement the idea using existing technology) and novelty (how unique the idea was in relation to existing solutions) to create a combined quality score.